CalebBell/fluids/docs/tutorial.rst

 The calculated Cv is well under the valve's maximum Cv; we can select it.

-Two parameters to this model are only available for pure species.
-For liquid mixture, there are no defined procedures in the standard but it is reasonable to calculate vapor pressure as the bubble pressure, and the mixture's critical pressure through a mole-weighted average.
+This model requires a vapor pressure and a critical pressure of the fluid as inputs.
+There is no clarification in the standard about how to handle mixtures, which do not have these values.
+It is reasonable to calculate vapor pressure as the bubble pressure, and the mixture's critical pressure through a mole-weighted average.